What Are Cluster Headaches?

 Signs of cluster headaches

 When people get cluster headaches, they get severe pain on one side of their head.
 Each episode is painful but doesn’t last long.
-Most cluster headache attacks last from 15 minutes to 3 hours.
+Most cluster headache attacks last from 15 minutes to three hours.

 Cluster headache attacks can occur: